 So it’s already that time of the year.
 People go on christmas holiday and spend the last days of the year with their loved ones.

-And while you are enjoying your vacation, please check out our take on the year 2015 in web development as presented by 7 funny GIFs.
+And while you are enjoying your vacation, please check out our take on web development as presented by 7 funny GIFs.
 Enjoy!

 Microsoft releases new browser & drops old ones.

 With its big release of the new SurfaceBook and the Surface Pro 4, Microsoft took a great step in the right direction.

 Even more exciting for developers, Microsoft released an all new browser which they call Edge.
 In line with this, Microsoft also announced that they will stop supporting Internet Explorer versions below 11.
 But truth to be told: it remains to be seen how and if people will use Edge.